tireddy2/Reverse-HTTP-Transport/draft-bt-httpbis-reverse-http.md

 One of the main advantages of origin-selected intermediaries is their ability to defend the origin from attacks, especially Denial of Service (DoS) and Distributed Denial-of-Service (DDoS) attacks in which an attacker floods the origin server with requests/packets.
 To prevent attackers from simply bypassing the intermediary, common practices include keeping the backend address hidden and/or instituting filtering rules (ACL, typically) that only allow packets from the intermediary.
 These practices are reasonably effective with origin-selected intermediaries, but they cannot be used with client-selected intermediaries, as those intermediaries do not know the secret backend address, and the origin does not know their "exit" IP addresses.

-This specification defines a protocol for HTTP connections between origins and arbitrary intermediaries that can limit the impact of Layer 3 and Layer 4 DoS attacks.
+This specification defines a protocol for HTTP connections between origins and arbitrary intermediaries that can limit the impact of Layer 3 and Layer 4 DoS/DDoS attacks.
 When this protocol is in use, origins have the ability to partition the infrastructure that serves each intermediary.
 This ensures that attacks targeting the origin's public IP address or attacks via one intermediary will not affect any other intermediaries.
 By partitioning the infrastructure, the impact of the attacks is contained within the affected intermediary or the origin's public IP address.